virusd3t3ct3d/todo-api/README.md

 Manage To-Do Items:

-Create: POST /todos/ with a JSON payload containing title and description.
+Create POST /todos/ with a JSON payload containing title and description.
 Read: GET /todos/ to fetch all to-do items.
 Update: PUT /todos/{todo_id} with a JSON payload to update a specific to-do item.
 Delete: DELETE /todos/{todo_id} to remove a to-do item.